July 2024

 Joining as an Operations Controller Roland would be responsible for aircraft movements, all of the processes required for the aircraft to be able to fly including flight plans, fuel, landing and takeoff slots, limitations, positioning, crew duty hours, weather, rules in each airport, and potential crisis situations including industrial, political and military action.

 Ultimately, Roland is thankful of his time at University College Birmingham and all of the skills and knowledge he gained here put him on a trajectory to a fulfilling career in aviation.
 And what is his top advice for any students looking to pursue a successful job role within the industry?
 “It's okay to start at the bottom and it doesn’t really matter what company an individual worked at.
-It's what they did, their skills and knowledge, their attitude – those are all much more important that the name of the company they worked.”
+It's what they did, their skills and knowledge, their attitude – those are all much more important than the name of the company they worked at.”

 To find out more about the amazing courses in our Department of Hospitality and Tourism, head to our dedicated department and School pages.